 There are many types of installment loans, but the most common ones are:

-Some installment loans are secured, meaning they require the borrower to put forth collateral, like home equity, to qualify.
-Others are unsecured, which means they don’t require collateral and instead rely on the borrower’s merit and financial situation to pay them back.
+Some installment loans are secured, requiring the borrower to put forth collateral, like a car or home equity, to qualify.
+Others are unsecured, so they don’t require collateral and instead rely on the borrower’s merit and financial situation to pay them back.

 As long as the borrower makes regular payments and doesn’t default on the loan, installment loans can be beneficial to consumers with bad credit because they:

 - Often have more flexible terms than other loans.

 - Help the individual build credit with on-time payments.

 When looking for a direct lender, do your research to ensure you get the most competitive rates.
 Be sure to review the loan approval process and read all loan agreements carefully.
 Keep in mind that bad credit loans will likely have higher APRs and less favorable loan terms than other types of loans.
 Some items to review are:

 - Expected APR for your credit score

 - Other fees (origination, administrative, late payment, early repayment, etc.)